 Alternative Therapies for Horses is an excellent article from Horse and Rider by Dr. Barb Crabbe, DVM about using alternative therapies on your horse.
 She lists some of the conditions for which these therapies can have benefit as well as guidelines for finding a qualified practitioner.

 As a practicing licensed equine massage therapist and a licensed human massage therapist, I do have a few comments of my own.

-I cannot stress this enough, if your horse has been injured, or suddenly appears lame or sick, your first call is always your vet!
-Trained alternative therapists will not work on an animal or human until we know it is safe to do so.
+I cannot stress this enough if your horse has been injured, or suddenly appears lame or sick, your first call is always your vet!
+Most trained alternative therapists will not work on an animal or human until we know it is safe to do so.
 There are many instances such as told about in the article that alternative therapies may do more harm.
 Ask your vet if it is alright to do the alternative treatment you are considering.

 While your vet is examining your horse, take notes!
 We will be asking detailed questions about the horse's condition and need to know exactly what the vet diagnosed and his prognosis.

 Alternative Equine Therapies such as acupuncture, chiropractic, and massage can help with soft tissue injuries and chronic pain.

 Veterinarians and Alternative Therapies